karlbeecken/co2-twitter-bio/README.md

 For example my bio template looks like this: "/dev/null | climate activist @FridayForFuture | born at 379ppm – currently".

-**Note**: you don't need to append a space to the end of the `DESCRIPTION` secret, as the bot does this for you automatically.
+**Note**: you don't need to append a space to the end of the `DESCRIPTION` secret, as the bot does this for you automatically

 That's it! 🎉 Now every day at 1 am your Twitter bio should update with the current atmospheric CO2 level informing other people about climate change. 🔥